The Creedal Imperative (Ebook)

 “I know of few people better equipped to write this book.
 As both a scholar and a pastor, Trueman combines his expertise as a historian with some important biblical observations to make a convincing case for The Creedal Imperative.
 This book will prove to be immensely useful in today’s ecclesiastical climate.”

-Mark Jones, Senior Minister, Faith Presbyterian Church, Vancouver, Canada
+Mark Jones, Senior Minister, Faith Reformed Presbyterian Church, Vancouver, British Columbia

 “Trueman, again, has given us a stimulating book.
 He manages to demonstrate the relevance of creeds by showing how new the old ones are.
 The book is not only a must-read for those who stick to creeds without knowing why or those whose creed it is to have no creed, but for everyone who tries to practice the Christian faith.”

-Herman Selderhuis, President, Theological University Apeldoorn, the Netherlands; Director, Refo500; President, Reformation Research Consortium
+Herman Selderhuis, Professor of Church History, Theological University Apeldoorn; President, The Reformation Research Consortium

 “This is an engrossing survey, sparklingly contemporary yet eruditely historical.
 But it is also an urgent wake-up call, which, if heeded, would deliver Evangelicalism from its current isolation, shallowness, and confusion—and from the autocracy of private empire-builders.
 Informative, readable, and stimulating all at once.”